 The bigger question engendering more real debate is cell phone use in general.
 I have always been in the camp that the big issue is distracted driving generally.
 I don’t use the phone when I’m driving with my kids in the car.
 (No, I can’t explain why I don’t extend this to your kids who are on the road with me when I drive alone.)

 So I don’t know exactly what to think.
 One plausible approach is to error on the side of safety and quit talking on your cellular phone when you drive because there are conflicting theories.
-This is a fine position to take but good public policy is a little more complicated.
+This is a fine position to take, but good public policy is a little more complicated.
 People are just not going to take every precaution.
-Every billboard that says, “don’t talk and drive” might be better used to remind people that a Maryland resident dies every 40 hours in a drunk driving accident, as Judge Adkins just reminded us (in an instant classic dissent, by the way).
+Every billboard that says, “don’t talk and drive” might be better used to remind people that a Maryland resident dies every 40 hours in a drunk driving accident, as Judge Adkins just reminded us (in an instant classic dissent).

-No Want Wants to Believe This Inconvenient Truth
+No One Wants to Believe This Inconvenient Truth

-So my advice is that we should keep sounding the horn on alcohol and texting and really take a good look at cell phone use and figure out what really matters.
-Does a hands free option really make a difference or it is just the distraction?
-We need to figure it out or else public safety advocates are going to be the boy the cried wolf.
+So my advice is that we should keep sounding the horn on alcohol and texting and really inspect cell phone use and figure out what really matters.
+Does a hands-free option really make a difference, or it is just the distraction?
+We need to figure it out or else public safety advocates will be the boy who the cried wolf.
 Some people say that people died from AIDS because the CDC did not have credibility in the late ’70s and early ’80s because they had sounded the alarm too early and often without enough evidence.